 Augmented reality devices are often controlled either by touch a pad or voice commands.
 The touch pads are often somewhere on the device that is easily reachable.
 They work by sensing the pressure changes that occur when a user taps or swipes a specific spot.
 Voice commands work very similar to the way they do on our smartphones.
 A tiny microphone on the device will pick up your voice and then a microprocessor will interpret the commands.
 Voice commands, such as those on the Google Glass augmented reality device, are preprogrammed from a list of commands that you can use.
 On the Google Glass, nearly all of them start with "OK, Glass," which alerts your glasses that a command is soon to follow.
 For example, "OK, Glass, take a picture" will send a command to the microprocessor to snap a photo of whatever you're looking at.

+Many of the top augmented reality companies are seeing great success by helping seasoned industries adopt and apply this new technology for their unique business needs.
 A strong example of augmented reality in use is in the field of healthcare.
 From a routine checkup, to a complex surgical procedure, augmented reality can provide immense benefits and efficiencies to both patient and healthcare professional.